Black Coco Beans & Parsley Summer Salad

 You want a higher acid ratio in the dressing for this salad than you would for a green salad, because the starchy beans absorb more vinegar.
 You can use whatever beans, vegetables, or fresh herbs are available as substitutes for those listed here—they will all work and be great.

-- 1 c black coco beans soaked, instructions below
+- 1 cup black coco beans soaked (instructions below)

-- 3 c water fresh filtered, for cooking
+- 3 cup water fresh filtered, for cooking

-- 2 T lime juice can substitute lemon
+- 2 Tbsp lime juice (can substitute lemon)

-- 1/4 c CCF sunflower oil or extra virgin olive oil
+- 1/4 cup sunflower or extra virgin olive oil

 - 3 red radishes small dice